 You’ve been to the top of Marina Bay Sands, ION Sky and Pinnacle@Duxton, but now it’s time to see the city from a very different vantage point: the Raptor Tower at Kranji Marshes.
 Designed to emulate a bird protecting its nest on a tree, the 10.65-metre-tall wooden structure offers a panoramic view of the surrounding marshes.
 Educational boards are placed around the open-air observatory deck of tower, helping the eagle-eyed identify birds and pick out landmarks such as the Moorhen Pond and the BBC Shortwave relay station in the distance.
 From November to March, you can also catch raptor birds – otherwise known as birds of prey – that include migratory visiting species such as the Black Baza and Japanese Sparrowhawk.

 The Kingfisher Burrow is another intriguing structure – it’s an arch that can be used as both an open-air classroom space and a vantage point.
-With recycled tree trunks for benches (sustainability FTW), shelter, and educational boards about marsh habitats and birds’ feeding habits, it’s the perfect setting for your kids to learn about the importance of nature and conservation.
+The structure is 100 per cent sustainable and includes recycled tree trunks for benches and the shelter.
+It’s the perfect setting to learn about the importance of nature and conservation.
 The National Parks Board is even considering the possibility of collaborating with schools to arrange lessons here.
-Pro tip: for an especially Instagramworthy moment, climb to the top of the arch while your companion takes a photograph of you from below.

 With the Marshes being home to 170 species of birds, four species of butterflies and 33 species of dragonflies, it’s easy to catch them all in action, especially in the early morning.
 Unlike neighbouring Sungei Buloh Wetland Reserve, Kranji Marshes mainly comprises open and grassy marshland, which attracts different kinds of wildlife.
 Six bird hides and two blinds at the Marsh Station give you a chance to observe birds native to the habitat, such as the Common Moorhen and the Marshes’ signature bird, the Purple Swamphen.
 The hideouts – they have names like ‘Duck Hide’ and ‘Woodpecker Shelter’ – let visitors spy on wildlife up-close and personal.